mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

           millimeter
-          the fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENT:
+          the fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENTS:
-          "In this Act, beard means any facial hair no shorter than 5 millimetres in length that:…exists in an uninterrupted line from the front of one ear to the front of the other ear below the nose." (/test/acts/47/4 1935-04-01)
+          "In this Act, beard means any facial hair no shorter than 5 millimetres in length that: occurs on or below the chin…" (/test/acts/47/4 1935-04-01)
+          "exists in an uninterrupted line from the front of one ear to the front of the other ear below the nose." (/test/acts/47/4/b 1935-04-01)

 The difference between these two Rules is that the first one applies to